Lessons in Heat Resilience from Higham Hill Hub

 As rising temperatures and heatwaves in the UK become more frequent and severe, community buildings need to adapt to continue to provide safe and shared spaces for local residents.

-A new community centre is being designed by Studio Dera in north-east London to replace current facilities housed in a portacabin on an old bowling green.
-The building will contain a nursery, flexible space for community activities and a large hall for meetings, exhibitions and performances.
+In North-East London, Studio Dera is designing a new community centre to replace existing facilities currently housed in a portacabin on an old bowling green.
+The new building will include a nursery, flexible spaces for community activities, and a large hall for meetings, exhibitions and performances.

 Letting the building breathe

 Designing natural ventilation methods was key to our approach.
-High-level openings and cross-breezes were introduced to remove heat passively and avoid dependence on energy-intensive mechanical systems.
-This approach is simple and has been used for centuries to help cool buildings.
-But it is often overlooked in new developments despite being vital for reducing temperatures in a warming climate.
+We incorporated high-level openings and cross-ventilation to passively cool the building and remove excess heat, reducing reliance on energy-intensive mechanical systems.
+This simple, low-impact method has been used for centuries to cool buildings, yet it is often overlooked in modern developments, despite its crucial role in addressing rising temperatures.

-We also evaluated the materials used, not only for their embodied carbon, but for how they influence internal temperature and thermal stability, through the use of thermal mass.
-Many lightweight modern structures overheat quickly and retain heat long after it’s needed.
-Working with Studio Dera we established a material palette of natural, thermally efficient materials that would help to keep temperatures low within the building.
+We also evaluated proposed materials not only for their embodied carbon but for their impact on internal temperature and thermal stability.
+Many lightweight, modern structures overheat quickly and retain heat long after it is needed.
+Working with Studio Dera, we selected a palette of natural, thermally efficient materials that would help maintain comfortable indoor temperatures.

-We were presented with an exciting opportunity to explore the use of hempcrete in the project, a breathable, bio-based material that naturally stores carbon during the growth of the hemp plant and offers high thermal mass.
+An exciting opportunity emerged to explore the use of hempcrete, a breathable, bio-based material that sequesters carbon during the growth of the hemp plant and provides excellent thermal mass.

-To fully understand its thermal performance, we worked in partnership with University College London (UCL) researchers to analyse how hempcrete could improve thermal comfort during heatwaves, while keeping the building aligned to meet its net zero targets.
+To better understand its performance, we partnered with researchers at University College London (UCL) to analyse how hempcrete could enhance thermal comfort during heatwaves while supporting net-zero goals.

-This collaborative research process helped lay the groundwork for seeking innovation funding, and provided valuable insights into hempcrete’s role in climate-adaptive community design.
-Compared to conventional concrete blockwork, hempcrete offered lower embodied carbon and helped reduce peak indoor temperatures, without the reliance for active cooling.
+This collaborative research helped lay the foundation for innovation funding and offered valuable insights into hempcrete’s potential in climate-adaptive community design.
+Compared to conventional concrete blockwork, hempcrete demonstrated lower embodied carbon and helped reduce peak indoor temperatures, without relying on active cooling systems.

 A model for community climate action

-Higham Hill Hub demonstrates that we can design community buildings to be resilient, inclusive, and low-carbon.
-With natural ventilation, passive design, and regenerative materials like hempcrete, we can protect vulnerable groups from rising heat, while creating affordable spaces that support community wellbeing.
+Higham Hill Hub demonstrates how community buildings can be designed to be resilient, inclusive, and low-carbon. with natural ventilation, passive design strategies, and regenerative materials such as hempcrete, we can protect vulnerable people from extreme heat while creating affordable, welcoming spaces that support community wellbeing.